Sleep Disorders

 Menopause Symptoms Related to Sleep Disorders

-Effects of Sleep Disorders
+Effects of sleep disorders

-Striking data
+Striking Data

-• Reduced capacity for learning, speech, and
+• Reduced capacity for learning, speech, and memory

-• Inability to concentrate on daily tasks.
+• Inability to concentrate on daily tasks

-• Higher chance of car accidents.
+• Higher chance of car accidents

-• Tendency towards weight gain.
+• Tendency towards weight gain

-• Weakened immune system.
+• Weakened immune system

-• Damage to business and/or personal relationships.
+• Damage to professional and personal relationships

-• Increased irritability.
+• Increased irritability

 Click on the following link to learn more about sleep disorders, or continue reading to find out about the likely causes of sleep disorders.